Andrewwango/andrewwango.github.io/_posts/2023-01-20-ni_outreach.markdown

 ## Results

-Each of the following sections asks a question that informs the data analysis.
+Below are some of the results included in the analysis.
+Each section asks a question that informs the data analysis.
 Hover over and click into the charts and maps to get more insight into the data.

 ### How does engagement differ between Computer Studies and ICT?